Culture of Wales: Cuisine

 Welsh cuisine is internationally renowned; Welsh lamb, Welsh cakes, and dishes such as bara brith remain exports synonymous with quality and flavour.
 Some say that some other Welsh dishes are said to be similar to English cuisine in style.
 However, there are regional variations in the food seen across Wales, which can be traced historically to the availability of certain crops and produce in specific areas of the country.
 The cuisine of Gower is particularly different to the rest of Wales.
 It was strongly influenced by Somerset and Devon, and developed dishes such as whitepot while ingredients such as pumpkin were used, which are unusual in the rest of Wales.

-Cattle farming produces the majority of Wales' agricultural output.
+Cattle farming produces the majority of Wales's agricultural output.
 Welsh beef is protected under European Union law, meaning that it must be produced and slaughtered in Wales.
 Welsh pigs are raised, providing good cuts of meat.
 The mountainous areas of Wales are suited to sheep farming and this has led to an association of their meat with the country.
 The mutton of Wales has been popular in the rest of the United Kingdom since the 16th century, and by the end of the 20th century there were more than 11 million sheep in Wales.